Chiesa di San Giorgio Martire

 - M_ITINERARI_STORIA_ARTE_CULTURA

-The origins of the Church of San Giorgio Martire in Cazzano di Tramigna are still unknown, but it was cited for the first time in a document of the 920, it was cited also in a testament of the 1004 and in a seal issue by Pope Eugenio III in 1145.
+The origins of the Church of San Giorgio Martire in Cazzano di Tramigna are still unknown, but it was mentioned for the first time in a document from 920, later in a will from 1004 and in a papal issuance by Pope Eugene III in 1445.
+However, we know that the church already existed in the 14th century, as evidenced by traces of frescoes present in a room of the current building.

 Contact